harness/terraform-provider-harness/docs/resources/application.md

 - `description` (String) The application description
 - `is_manual_trigger_authorized` (Boolean) When this is set to true, all manual triggers will require API Key authorization
+- `tags` (Set of String) Tags to associate with the resource.
+Tags should be in the form `name:value`.

 ### Read-Only